Mozilla and Tor join calls to oust Richard Stallman from Free Software Foundation

 “There has been enough tolerance of RMS’s repugnant ideas and behavior,” the petition organizers write.
 “We cannot continue to let one person ruin the meaning of our work.
 Our communities have no space for people like Richard M. Stallman, and we will not continue suffering his behavior, giving him a leadership role, or otherwise holding him and his hurtful and dangerous ideology as acceptable.”

 Stallman is one of several onetime tech counterculture luminaries whose behavior, once seen as merely eccentric, has since widely been classified as abusive.
-Linux creator Linus Torvalds took time off from the open-source operating system project in 2018 as the New Yorker reported on years of what were called “abusive emails” to others on the project.
+Linux creator Linus Torvalds took time off from the open-source operating system project in 2018 after The New Yorker reported on years of what were called “abusive emails” to others on the project.
 And John Draper, a celebrated hacker known as Cap’n Crunch for his discovery that toy whistles in that cereal could at one time be used to make free phone calls, was barred from a number of security conferences after allegations of sexual misconduct toward young men and teenage boys.
 He’s denied having sexual motivations for leading the men and boys in high-touch “energy workouts.”